nmwsharp/polyscope-docs/py/source/features/headless_rendering.md

 Fortunately, the linux Polyscope wheels published on `pip` are already built with support for EGL.

 Your system must also have EGL available at runtime.
 It is likely packaged with graphics drivers, or can be installed from a package manager.
-Another alternative is to fall back on (much slower!) rendering by installing `OSMesa` from your package manager.
+Another alternative is to fall back on (much slower!) software rendering by installing `OSMesa` from your package manager.

 ??? note "For developers: compiling with EGL support"